 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 The management of patients with medically unexplained symptoms (MUS) can often be frustrating but it is essential to find a balance between an adequate assessment of the underlying cause for the patient's symptoms and concerns, and avoiding excessive investigations that may just cause further distress for the patient.

 The terms used to describe such symptoms - medically unexplained symptoms or functional somatic symptoms - are purely descriptive and do not imply psychogenesis.

 Many of the affected patients do not receive a correct diagnosis and undergo numerous fruitless investigations and attempts at treatment.
-The narrow focus on the somatic aspects of a complex problem may reinforce their concerns about having a physical disease, make them less satisfied with the healthcare system, contribute to the development of chronic disablement and cause healthcare costs to become excessive.
+The narrow focus on the somatic aspects of a complex problem may reinforce their concerns about having a physical disease, contribute to the development of chronic disablement and cause healthcare costs to become excessive.